jaredpalmer/tsdx/README.md

   // Only transpile, do not type check (makes compilation faster) transpileOnly?: boolean;
-  // EXPERIMENTAL: Use closure compiler to minify production bundle instead of terser
+  // EXPERIMENTAL: Use closure compiler to minify production bundle instead of terser closureCompiler?: boolean;
-  // use closureCompilerOptions section from tsdx.config.js for advanced options closureCompiler?: boolean;
 }
 ```